avaughn271/CLUES2/README.md

 ## This step takes as input:

-**--RelateSamples** The output file of the above Relate step.
+**--RelateSamples** The ".newick" output file of the above Relate step.

 **--DerivedFile** A file containing one line for each leaf.
 Considering the lines as 0-indexed, the i'th line is 0 if leaf i has the ancestral allele and is 1 if leaf i has the derived allele.
-This can often be read off directly from the VCF file line for the snp of interest.
+This can often be read off directly from the VCF file line for the snp of interest or the ".haps" input file to Relate, but be aware that the reference allele and the ancestral allele may be different.
+The ".mut" file of Relate will describe, for each SNP, which allele it is using as the ancestral allele and whether this SNP was flipped from the input polarization.
+Please double check this file to make sure that you are using the right allele as the derived allele.

 **--out**  The prefix of the output file.